Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Set_Interface.md

 > Load factor: represents at what level the hash map capacity should be changed.

 > Default load factor: 0.75 or 75%.
 Hence after 75%is filled, it doubles the size.

+### HashTable
+- For every passed objects,it generates a hash code.
+- For index it performs mod operation of generated hash code with table size.